 To locate the contact information for your academic department or college, please visit www.provost.txstate.edu/colleges-departments.html.

 To view the Board of Regents, please visit www.tsus.edu/regents.

 Texas State is committed to an inclusive education and work environment that provides equal opportunity and access to all qualified persons.
 Texas State, in accordance with applicable federal and state law and institutional values, prohibits discrimination or harassment on the basis of race, color, national origin, age, sex, religion, disability, veterans’ status, or sexual orientation.
 Inquiries or complaints may be addressed to the Director of Equity and Access:

 J.C.
 Kellam, Room 840

 The University encourages students and prospective students to address complaints relating to Texas State’s institutional policies and consumer protection issues first with personnel in the office, department, school, or college that led to the complaint alleged.
 If needed, senior University administrators may also become involved to help resolve complaints.
-If you have concerns regarding the quality of instruction provided at the University or the University’s ongoing ability to meet its accreditation requirements, you may contact the University’s accreditor--Commission on Colleges (COC) of the Southern Association of Colleges and Schools (SACS) or the Texas Higher Education Coordinating Board.
+If you have concerns regarding the quality of instruction provided at the University or the University’s ongoing ability to meet its accreditation requirements, you may contact the University’s accreditor--Commission on Colleges (COC) of the Southern Association of Colleges and Schools PDF (SACS) or the Texas Higher Education Coordinating Board.
 If the concern about the University involves consumer protection issues, you may contact the Texas Attorney General’s Office.